Pet owners across the region are abandoning their animals at a higher rate than ever before according to local cat rescues.

 Lagerstrom noted that she is currently housing 23 cats, plus her own personal cats making a total of 26 little mouths to feed.
 This doesn't include the four she will be retrieving later today.

-But the increase in rescues makes it more difficult to keep up with demand, especially if they are running low on available foster homes.
+But the increase in rescues makes it more difficult to keep up with demand, especially if they are running low on other available foster homes.

 "One thing we really need are fosters.
 If you have a spare bedroom or extra space and can house a few cats until they find their forever homes, we need you," she said.